jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.6.18 MaxAnisotropyDevSignature

-Calculates the anisotropy in deviation from mean for points over a range of spatial scales.
+Calculates the anisotropy in deviation from mean for points over a range of spatial scales..

 *Parameters*: